our0boros/Compendium-of-Materia-Medica/items/report.md

 <hr>

 ### Conflict Resolution Protocol
+*[Write a well defined protocol your team can use to handle conflicts.
+That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
+(If you choose to make this an external document, link to it here)]*

+This shall include an agreed procedure for situations including (but not limited to):
 <br><br>
 1. Failure to Meet Initial Plan or Deadlines：
 - Schedule weekly progress meetings to review the status of each member's tasks.